 Then I watched them struggle again the two times we got on a plane.
 The hard shell cases were too large for the overhead storage compartment and the wrong shape.
 They were too thick to fit under the berth in a sleeping car and couldn’t be compressed.
 So each became an awkward (and very dirty) footstool.

 Meanwhile, the backpackers in Hanoi cruised right past the others on the street, the pack never being wider than the person carrying it.
 They could weave in and out of the motorbikes along the supposed sidewalk like this one below, the pack being an extension of their body.

 One last pair of considerations: wheels add weight and wheels (plus the handle) add bulk.
 So if you have to pick up that suitcase with wheels and carry it, the bag will automatically weigh three to seven pounds more than a backpack without wheels.
 Also, a backpack that meets the airline’s carry-on limits will have more capacity than a suitcase that has to allow enough space for the wheel assembly and the telescoping handlebar.

-So okay, if you’ll be spending all of your time in rich countries where sidewalks are really for walking, go ahead and use a suitcase with wheels.
-Or if your budget allows you to take taxis and VIP buses everywhere you’re going, with bellmen in uniforms greeting you at the hotel door, you’ve got nothing to worry about because you’re not really a backpacker.
+So okay, if you’ll be spending all of your time in rich countries where sidewalks are really for walking, go ahead and use a wheelie suitcase.
+Or if your budget allows you to take taxis and VIP buses everywhere you’re going, with bellmen in uniforms greeting you at the hotel door, then use a suitcase with wheels.
+You’ve got nothing to worry about because you’re not really a backpacker.
+And that’s okay.